ivaantxo/Pokeemerald-Base-Hispana/CONTRIBUTING.md

 ##### Popular Features / Feature Branches

-If you are implementing functionality from a known community feature branch, it is **strongly** reccomended that you open a discussion thread _before_ starting.
+If you are implementing functionality from a known community feature branch, it is **strongly** recommended that you open a discussion thread _before_ starting.
 There are some situations where maintainers would ask you to use the existing feature branch as a base, and others where maintainers would want a feature to be written from scratch.

 This changes on a case by case basis.